 It is the responsibility of the installer of the AT10.1 to provide suitable ac supply wiring.
-Wiring must be approved for use in the country in which the AT10.1 is installed, or bear the ◀ HAR ▶ mark.
-When selecting wire sizes, consult the data nameplate decal affixed to the side panel of the AT10.1 for voltage and current requirements.
-For CE compliance, see Appendix G on page 92 for proper grounding.
+Wiring must be approved for use in the country in which the AT10.1 is installed.
+When selecting wire sizes, consult the data nameplate decal affixed to the front panel of the AT10.1 for maximum voltage and current requirements.
+The AT10.1 must also be grounded in accordance with the electrical rules of the country where installed.